BonoboPLC/lojjo_wiki/administration/games/lottery.md

 There are 2 different types of Lotteries you can have.

-A traditional scheduled Draw or an Instant Lottery which starts as soon as a player enters the game.
+A traditional scheduled Draw which accepts many entries,  or an Instant Lottery which starts as soon as a single player enters the game.

 | Traditional Lotto  |   Instant Lotto |